bob-discord-bot/bob/README.md

-# bob v2
+# bob
-bob is a chat-bot made for TFT
+bob is a plug-n-play Discord chat bot

 ## how to use
 1. install the requirements
 2. put token in `token.txt`
 3. run main.py

-is it hard/??????

 ## TODOs
 - limit amount of data stored